Raferto/flask-kubernetes/README.md

     ```

 ## Expose the API
 The API can be accessed by exposing it using minikube: `minikube service flask-service`.
 This will return a `URL`.
-If you paste this to your browser you will see the `hello world` message.
-You can use this `service_URL` to make requests to the `API`
+If you paste this to your browser you will see the flask app api.